Crohn's DiseaseSkip to the navigation

 You may also use prescription medicines.
 They help control inflammation in the intestines and keep the disease from causing symptoms.
 (When you don't have symptoms, you are in remission.)
 These medicines also help heal damaged tissue and can postpone the need for surgery.

 Crohn's disease makes it hard for your body to absorb nutrients from food.
 A meal plan that focuses on high-calorie, high-protein foods can help you get the nutrients you need.
 Eating this way may be easier if you have regular meals plus two or three snacks each day.

 Having Crohn's disease can be stressful.
 The disease affects every part of your life.
 Seek support from family and friends to help you cope.
 Get counseling if you need it.

 Many people with inflammatory bowel diseases look to alternative treatments to improve their well-being.
 These treatments haven't been proved effective for Crohn's disease, but they may help you cope.
-They include massage, supplements such as vitamins D and B12, and herbs like aloe and ginseng.
+They include massage, supplements such as vitamins D and B12, and herbs like ginseng.

 Frequently Asked Questions

 Health Tools help you make wise health decisions or take action to improve your health.

 The cause of Crohn's disease is unknown.
 This disease may result from an abnormal response by the body's immune system to normal intestinal bacteria.1 Disease-causing bacteria and viruses also may play a role.

 Crohn's disease can run in families, so some people may be more likely than others to develop the condition when exposed to something that triggers an immune reaction.
 Environmental factors may also play a role in causing this disease.